marianoguerra/little-riak-core-book/_sources/starting.txt

     vagrant up

-To start the virutal machine.
+To start the virtual machine.

 Now let's package our release and copy it to a place where the VM can see it::